markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-manage-autopatch-groups.md

 Overlap in device membership is a common scenario when working with device-based Microsoft Entra groups.
 Sometimes dynamic queries can be large in scope or the same assigned device membership can be used across different Microsoft Entra groups.

-Since Autopatch groups allow you to use your existing Microsoft Entra groups to create your own deployment ring composition, the service takes on the responsibility of monitoring and automatically solving some of the device conflict scenarios that might occur.
+Since Autopatch groups uses your existing Microsoft Entra groups to create your own deployment ring composition, the service takes on the responsibility of monitoring and automatically solving some of the device conflict scenarios that might occur.

 > [!CAUTION]
 > A device-based Microsoft Entra group can only be used with one deployment ring in an Autopatch group at a time.
 This applies to deployment rings within the same Autopatch group and across different deployment rings across different Autopatch groups.
 If you try to create or edit an Autopatch group to use a device-based Microsoft Entra group that is already used, an error occurs that prevents you from creating or editing the Autopatch group.